-- 1. Chemistry: two semesters of high school/college preparatory chemistry OR - one semester of college chemistry, 70:140, Introductory Chemistry - 2.
-Biology: two semesters of high school/college preparatory biology
+Chemistry: two semesters of high school/college preparatory chemistry OR one semester of college chemistry, CHEM-101, Introductory Chemistry one semester of a college biology course, BIOL-101, Biology and lab or BIOL-108, Human Biology and lab

+Biology: two semesters of high school/college preparatory biology OR

-- one semester of a college biology course, 70:101, Biology and lab or 70:111, Human Biology and lab - 3.
-Anatomy & Physiology: college level A&P for two semesters (e.g., 70:250 Anatomy and Physiology I and 70:251 Anatomy and Physiology II).
+Anatomy & Physiology: college level A&P for two semesters (e.g., BIOL-220 Anatomy and Physiology I and BIOL-221 Anatomy and Physiology II).
 Anatomy and Physiology I and II must be completed within five years of beginning the Nursing II or III course.